nikkiwritescode/flask-app-terraform-deployment/readme.md

 `[GET] /candidates`
 Gets list of all candidates from a list, returns HTTP 200 OK and data in JSON format.

-## Destroying
+## Tearing down the infrastructure
 When you are finished, go back to your terminal and type `terraform destroy` to tear all of the infrastructure back down.
-This will ensure that your costs to run the environment will be minimal.
+Doing so will ensure that your costs to run the environment will be minimal.